YashDaga17/Fit-AI-Chain/README.md

 - **Error handling**: Graceful degradation with fallback responses
 - **CORS configuration**: Proper cross-origin resource sharing

-## � Troubleshooting
+## 🔍 Troubleshooting

 ### Common Issues

+**World ID verification fails on Vercel but works with ngrok:**
+- Check that your Vercel domain is added to World Developer Portal
+- Ensure environment variables are properly set in Vercel dashboard
+- Verify CORS headers are properly configured for `worldapp.org` origin
+- Make sure `APP_ID` matches `NEXT_PUBLIC_WLD_APP_ID` in production

 **World ID verification fails:**
 - Check network connection and try again
 - Ensure World App is updated to latest version
 - Verify app configuration in World Developer Portal
+- Check browser console for CORS or network errors

+**Font loading errors (404 on fonts):**
+- This is a known issue with Geist fonts on Vercel
+- The app uses Inter font as fallback which loads properly
+- Font errors don't affect functionality

 **AI analysis not working:**
-- Confirm `GEMINI_API_KEY` is set correctly
+- Confirm `GEMINI_API_KEY` is set correctly in Vercel dashboard
-- Check API key permissions and usage limits
+- Check API key permissions and usage limits in Google AI Studio
 - Take clearer photos with better lighting

 **Mobile camera not working:**